CSC-326/Onboarding-REST/README.md

 ## Practicting with a REST Client

-Ensure that coffeemaker is running and is visible in `http://localhost:8080/inventory.html`

-Let's see how we how a javascript client application can communicate with a server using a REST api call.
+Let's see how a javascript client application can communicate with a server using a REST API call.

 ### Getting the inventory from inside the browser